stacks-network/docs/_develop/zero_to_dapp_3.md

 Signing in with an identity is the means by which the user grants the DApp access.
 Access means the DApp can read the user profile and read/write user data for the DApp.
-Data is encrypted at a unique URL on a GAI storage hub.
+Data is encrypted at a unique URL on a GAIA storage hub.

 <div class="uk-card uk-card-default uk-card-body">
 <h5>App Mining Requirement: Blockstack Authentication</h5>